-Alexander D. Kaiser is an applied mathematician who researches modeling and simulation of heart mechanics.
+Alexander D. Kaiser is a computational scientist and applied mathematician who researches modeling and simulation of heart mechanics.
 His doctoral work focused on the mitral valve.
 He currently works in the Stanford Cardiovascular Biomechanics Computation Laboratory, led by Alison Marsden, on modeling cardiac disease.

 Honors & Awards

 Mechanisms and Innovation in Cardiovascular Disease, T32 training fellowship, National Heart Lung and Blood Institute, National Institutes of Health via Stanford CVI (6/2018)

 Kurt O. Friedrichs Prize for Outstanding Dissertation in Mathematics, Courant Institute of Mathematical Sciences, New York University (4/2018)